Philanthropy and activism of Madonna: Awards

 Her activism has been recognized in ceremonial awards, including distinctions from her charitable works in helping cure AIDS, by the AIDS Project Los Angeles (APLA) in 1990 and American Foundation for AIDS Research (amfAR) in 1991.
 In 2018, Madonna was honored by the High School of Performing Arts in Malaga (in Spanish: Escuela Superior de Artes Escénicas de Málaga, ESAEM) for her artistic career and social advocacy.
 The director Marisa Zafra reflecting, remarked "Madonna's intense fight for human rights and her defense for the poorest and most underprivileged".
 They also announced two scholarship for two young cared in her charitable organization, Raising Malawi.
-Madonna thanked them via message.
+Madonna thanked the school via a social message.